ZenoVka-Vestraq/Google-Data-Analytics-Capstone-Project-1/README.md

 ![image](https://user-images.githubusercontent.com/105503334/170880458-b127bdf1-ec48-4f75-b040-74a982062f1b.png)

 *Observation - We can safely determine that Downtown Chicago has the highest ridership end destination and north Chicago rank second. unsurprisingly, Chicago University takes up third place.
-However with end trip, the locations are not as concentrated as compared to start trip, this could a result of picking up a bike at a designated spot and leaving that anywhere the destination ends.
-We could oso derived that both Start and End points are concentrated in the same locale, this makes it evident the areas we should target to have the highest awareness.*
+However with end trip, Starting points are also concentrated in clear consolidated areas.
+We could oso derived that both Start and End points are concentrated in the same locale, this makes it evident the areas ranked 1, 2 and 3 should be targeted to have the most reach to the intended casual riders.*